Barco Escape

-Barco Escape was a multi screen video format similar to Cinerama introduced in 2015 by Barco N.V.
-The format combines Barco technologies such as Auro 11.1 as well as multi-projection in order to create a panoramic experience.
+Barco Escape was a multi-screen video format similar to Cinerama introduced in 2015 by Barco N.V..
+The format combines Barco technologies such as Auro 11.1 as well as multi-projection to create a panoramic experience.
 The technology was expected to compete with IMAX and Dolby Cinema.
 It is now closed.

 History

-Barco Escape debuted in theatres in September 2014 with the film The Maze Runner featuring select scenes in the three-screen format.
+Barco Escape debuted in theaters in September 2014 with the film The Maze Runner featuring select scenes in the three-screen format.

 In September 2014, Tony Bennett and Lady Gaga recorded a performance in Brussels Grande Place plaza to mark the release of their Cheek to Cheek jazz record.
 The concert was filmed using 15 RED Epic Dragon cameras feeding three separate panels, including the panoramic shots.

 In April 2015, Barry Films announced the release of their upcoming horror film The Hell Within in the format.
 Barco signed a five-year multi-title deal with 20th Century Fox to release films in the format.
-A Barco Escape set up was installed in one of the Fox Studios cinema rooms as part of the deal.
-Posse Films partnered with Barco in order to release the film Racer's Heart, a story based on NASCAR Hall of Fame member Bobby Allison in the format.
+A Barco Escape set-up was installed in one of the Fox Studios cinema rooms as part of the deal.
+Posse Films collaborated with Barco to release the film Racer's Heart, a story based on NASCAR Hall of Fame member Bobby Allison in the format.

 In 2015, Barco announced a deal with Jerry Bruckheimer to produce one new movie and one reimagined version of a previous film.

 In February 2016, director Mark Waugh announced he would shoot an outdoor survival feature film natively in the format.
 The film will be shot on location with a single camera using wide-angle lenses.
 The film will be released through Rock Pile Productions.

-In April 2016, Barco signed a partnership agreement with Cross Creek Productions in order to release one film in the format by end of 2017.
+In April 2016, Barco signed a collaboration agreement with Cross Creek Productions in order to release one film in the format by the end of 2017.
 Similarly, Barco also signed an agreement with Fundamental Films to release two or more of their films in the format, with 24 Hours to Live to be the first film to do so.

 Minds Eye Entertainment planned to release six films filmed in the Barco Escape format, starting with The Recall.

-By July 2016, the technology was installed in 24 cinemas in six countries.
+By July 2016, the technology was installed in 24 theaters in six countries.

 On 8 February 2018, Barco announced the closure of the Barco Escape business.